amontalenti/home/README.rst

 * Python
 * JavaScript
 * XML
+* reStructuredText
+* Markdown
 * bash
 * configuration files

 My vim configuration is a bit customized, as I use vim as a kind of UNIX IDE.
+However, I don't go crazy remapping things; in general, I'm pretty happy with vim's default mappings and have learned to love them.
+Most of these customizations are just to make editing typical files for me nicer.

-Some handy plugins for me include:
+Some nice IDE-like plugins for me include:

 * NERDTree_, for file navigation
 * Gundo_, for undo history